MoneyFox/MoneyFox/README.md

 We act under the [Contributor Covenant](https://github.com/MoneyFox/MoneyFox/blob/master/CODE_OF_CONDUCT.md)

 ### Tools
-We use Visual Studio 2017 (inkl. xamarin).
+We use Visual Studio 2019 (inkl. xamarin).
 If you use resharper please ensure you align the formatting to this solution.

-Also, please install the SQLite Extension for Visual Studio.

 ### Contact
 Feel free to contact me.
 Just write me a mail or even better join our slack channel.